Bulwell: Life in Bulwell

-Despite officially being a part of a large city, there is still a distinct feel to Bulwell that belies its size and proximity to Nottingham.
-Bulwell has many community-based initiatives to improve the area, with local volunteers playing a big role.
-The Bulwell Credit Union, Bulwell Vision and the active Brownies, Girl Guides, Rainbows and Cubs packs, the Bulwell and Basford Rotary Club and Bulwell Community Toy Library are just a few of these.
+Bulwell has many community-based initiatives to improve the area, with local volunteers playing a role.
+The Bulwell Credit Union, One Vision Partnership (OVP) and the active Brownies, Girl Guides, Rainbows and Cubs packs, the Bulwell and Basford Rotary Club and Bulwell Community Toy Library are just a few of these.

 There is a site for travellers of Irish heritage in Bulwell: one of only a few permanent sites in the country to cater for both traveller and static populations.
 Much has been done by nearby schools to integrate traveller children – work which has won praise from police, community leaders, and travellers' rights groups.

 Bulwell has several pubs, one of which (The Scots' Grey, now closed) featured in a television programme on The Ten Hardest Pubs in Britain.
 Housing a successful boxing club, it provided champion boxers such as Dominic Wilmot in 2008 and Aaron Brenton in 2009, and trained hundreds of amateur boxers for generations.
 However, its reputation for toughness comes as much from fights outside the ring as in it, and stretches back many years.
 Fights were regularly held in the nearby Market Place after closing time on Saturday night, with scores being settled and money made or lost on the outcomes.
 Spectators formed a ring around the bare-knuckle fighters, who would fight until a knock-out.
 Betting, challenging (i. e. money offered to any man able to knock down the "hero"), and "purses" offered by crowds were regular sidelines to the fights, which continued into the 1990s.
-Ironically the pub was closed recently because it was seen as too "rough" to control, and now houses a Barnardo's charity shop.
+The pub was closed because it was seen as too "rough" to control, and now houses a Barnardo's charity shop.

 Despite the closure, the pub's football team (The Scots' Grey F.C.) continue to play, enjoying success in the local Sunday League.
-It won all three senior trophies in Nottinghamshire for two years running, as the first team to accomplish the feat, coached by Steve "Ozzy" Osborne.
-It now hopes to become the first team ever to do the "treble treble", winning all three trophies three years running.
+It won all three senior trophies in Nottinghamshire for two years running, as the first team to accomplish the feat.

-Bulwell is the setting for the popular online comedy series Charity Shop Sue (2019) created and directed by Stuart Edwards, Timothy Chesney and Matthew Chesney.
+Bulwell is the setting for the online comedy series Charity Shop Sue (2019), created and directed by Stuart Edwards, Timothy Chesney and Matthew Chesney.
 The series is produced by Vicky McClure and Shane Meadows.
 The series, a mockumentary, follows Sue Tuke (played by Selina Mosinski) as the manager of a fictional charity shop on Bulwell Main Street.